HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 2. Enable OIDC in HCL DX.

     Refer to [Updating WebSphere to support OIDC Authentication for DX](./../../../deployment/manage/security/people/authentication/oidc/dx-update-websphere-for-oidc.md) to enable OIDC on the HCL DX Websphere Application Server.
+1. Create a client registration for each product (DX and Leap).
+Your IdP serves as the single point of truth for credential input.

+2. (Optional) Customize the IdP access UI.
+For more information, see [IdP customization and considerations](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md).

+3. Enable OIDC in HCL Leap.
 3. Enable OIDC in HCL Leap.

     Leap can be configured to leverage OIDC as the primary authentication mechanism, turning it into a Relying Party (RP) to your IdP.
 When OIDC is used, the user and group lookup feature of Leap is not available and must be disabled as part of the configuration.